 Further, because yard trucks primarily stay at the warehouse facility, their emissions can have a disproportionate impact on communities surrounding warehouses compared to on-road trucks with emissions miles away from a facility while traveling between destinations.
 Many yard trucks idle as part of their operation at warehouse facilities, and the switch to ZE yard trucks would benefit public health of the communities surrounding the warehouse by not being burdened by idling Although NZE engines have lower emissions than their conventional diesel emissions. counterparts, they do still have tailpipe emissions.
 Finally, although the commentor states that NZE yard trucks exist, there is no acknowledgement that yard trucks come in both on-road and off-road varieties.
 While propane or natural gas on-road yard trucks can meet CARB's standards for NZE, CARB currently does not have a certification standard for NZE off-road purposes.
 It is not clear how a default NZE definition would apply in the off-road setting.
-Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options (including for yard trucks) within PR 2305.
+Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options (including for yard trucks) within PR 2305., and the South Coast AQMD Governing Board will consider these alternatives as part of its overall consideration of PR 2305.
 Further, the second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.
-Response to Comment 30-2